Tinny98/Lane-Detection-in-Autonomous-Vehicles/README.md

 - Tversky loss and Focal loss are used here.
 Total loss = Focal Loss + Tversky Loss

-### Optimization

-- In this setup, an Adam optimizer with a dynamically decreasing learning rate is employed.
-This adaptive learning rate is regulated using a Polynomial Learning Rate Scheduler, which gradually reduces the learning rate as the training progresses.

 ## References

 [1] [TwinLiteNet: An Efficient and Lightweight Model for Driveable Area and Lane Segmentation in Self-Driving Cars](https://arxiv.org/abs/2307.10705), **Authors**: Quang Huy Che, Dinh Phuc Nguyen, Minh Quan Pham, Duc Khai Lam, **Year**: 2023.
 Click [here](https://github.com/chequanghuy/TwinLiteNet) to go the TwinLiteNet Repository

 [2] The Stable Diffusion code is taken from here. click [here](https://colab.research.google.com/github/huggingface/notebooks/blob/main/diffusers/stable_diffusion.ipynb)